lidavidm/reduct-redux/README.md

 `cornell`.
 You can enable this during development by appending `?nodev` to the URL.
 Conversely, in production, appending `?dev` to the URL will enable development mode.

+If the build system gets confused and doesn't seem to pick up changes to files, delete the `.cache` folder in the project directory and try again.

 Importing Levels
 ----------------